jeevgeo99/Expense-Tracker/README.md

-# Expense-App
+# Expense Tracker-App
-Expense Tracker React Application
+A React application which tracks all the expenses.